dapr/docs/daprdocs/content/en/operations/troubleshooting/api-logs-troubleshooting.md

 ### Obfuscate URLs in HTTP API logging

-By default, logs for API calls in the HTTP endpoints include the full URL being invoked, for example `POST /v1.0/invoke/directory/method/user-123`, which could contain Personal Identifiable Information (PII).
+By default, logs for API calls in the HTTP endpoints include the full URL being invoked (for example, `POST /v1.0/invoke/directory/method/user-123`), which could contain Personal Identifiable Information (PII).

-To reduce the risk of PII being accidentally included in API logs (when enabled), Dapr can instead log the abstract route being invoked, for example `POST /v1.0/invoke/{id}/method/{method:*}`.
+To reduce the risk of PII being accidentally included in API logs (when enabled), Dapr can instead log the abstract route being invoked (for example, `POST /v1.0/invoke/{id}/method/{method:*}`).
 This can help ensuring compliance with privacy regulations such as GDPR.

-To enable obfuscation of URLs in Dapr's HTTP API logs, set `logging.apiLogging.obfuscateURLs` to `true`, for example:
+To enable obfuscation of URLs in Dapr's HTTP API logs, set `logging.apiLogging.obfuscateURLs` to `true`.
+For example:

 ```yaml
 logging: